-Analysis of the adequacy of a pavement requires a rating be assigned that not only considers the significance of load magnitude, but also the effects of traffic volume over the intended life of the pavement.
+Analysis of the adequacy of a pavement requires that a rating be assigned which not only considers the significance of load

-The rate of deterioration of a pavement will of course be increased by any overloads, particularly where high frequencies are involved.
+The rate of deterioration of a pavement will, of course, be increased by

 The Aircraft Classification Number (ACN) – Pavement Classification Number (PCN) system is the means by which airport owners and operators regulate the use of their pavements and balance pavement strength and maintenance strategies in relation to revenue from landing fees, ACNs must be calculated using a fixed technical method and are intended to indicate the relative pavement damaging effect of each aircraft.

-The ACN - PCN system functions in practice as a pavement management tool for airport owners, not to protect aircraft.
-An airport owner might allow a particular aircraft to use the airport only if it operates at a restricted weight, and/or at reduced tyre pressure and/or at a limited frequency.
-Permanent concessions are often granted to allow aircraft with ACNs higher than the PCN to use a runway.
+The ACN-PCN system functions in practice as a pavement management tool for airport owners, not to protect aircraft.
+An airport owner might allow a particular aircraft to use the airport, only, if it operates at a restricted weight, and/or at

 Pavements can sustain some overload, that is, pavement ratings are not absolute.
 There may be good reason why overload operations should be approved.
 For instance, the design traffic is operating at less than design capacity and limited overload may not reduce the life of the pavement or, depending on the overload, may only marginally reduce the life of the pavement.
 This reduction in pavement life may be preferred to the alternative of refusing a desirable operation or having to strengthen the pavement for infrequent operations.